reyrove/fortran/basic examples/Thomas Algorithm for Tridiagonal Systems of Equations/README.md

 end do
 ```

-In the forward elimination step, the goal is to eliminate the lower diagonal elements, transforming the system into an upper triangular form.
-This step involves:
-- Checking for a zero diagonal element (`d(k)`), as division by zero would make the system unsolvable.
+The forward elimination process eliminates the lower diagonal elements to convert the system into upper triangular form.
+It checks for a zero diagonal element (which would make the system unsolvable).
-- Updating the coefficients using the ratio of the current element and its corresponding diagonal element.

 ### 3. **Backward Substitution**